Al-Shabaab (militant group): Drought, al-Qaeda, and internal struggle

 In 2013, these internal rifts led to internecine violence as Godane effected what was virtually a purge of his critics.
-Among those killed were Ibrahim al-Afghani and three other senior commanders, executed in June; and Omar Shafik Hammami, killed in September.
+Among those killed were Ibrahim al-Afghani and three other senior commanders, executed in June; and Omar Hammami, killed in September.
 Journalist Simon Tisdall viewed the September 2013 Westgate shopping mall shooting in Nairobi, Kenya as a reflection of the internal power struggle, with Godane's hardline globalist faction seeking to exert its authority.

 Defections

 From mid-to-late 2011, and into 2012, al-Shabaab faced an increasing number of defections.
 It was not the first such wave of defections: in particular, in late 2009, after the Ethiopian departure from Somalia, several leaders had defected to the Somali government, citing complaints about al-Shabaab's use of suicide attacks and executions; its "false interpretations of Islam"; and its use of extortion and attitude towards foreign humanitarian aid.
 Such defections were viewed as strategically important to al-Shabaab's adversaries, not only for their propaganda use but because former militants could provide intelligence about al-Shabaab's combat strategy.
 However, according to AMISOM and the Somali government, the volume of defections in the period around 2012 was unprecedented, and indicated that al-Shabaab's cohesion and authority were deteriorating: in June 2012, the government said that around 500 al-Shabaab militants had already defected to it, and that more were doing so every day.
 Al-Shabaab brutalities, which alienated local populations, were again cited as central in motivating defections.
 On September 5 and September 22, 2012, two large contingents of al-Shabaab fighters – around 200 each time – surrendered to the government coalition in Afmadow and Garsale respectively.
 Another wave of defections and desertions followed Godane's 2013 purges – Aweys, for example, fled the group in mid-2013.